meirmichaeli/test3-rep/README.md

 # test3-rep
-git demo -made for test only- you can deleted right after demo
+git demo -made for test only- you can deleted right after demo. mmm